-2. Log on with the user name admin and the password set during initial appliance configuration.

-3. Use the left navigation pane to navigate to the Configuration > System page.

-- 4. Under Time and Date, use the Time zone list to select the time zone to be used on this system. - GMT (Greenwich Mean Time), the default, is also known as UTC (Universal Time, Coordinated).
-Other time zones are calculated by adding or subtracting from GMT.
-GMT is sometimes chosen to provide a common time stamp for geographically distributed systems. - 5.
+- 2. Log on with the user name admin and the password set during firstboot. - 3.
+Go to the Configuration > System page. - 4.
+Under Time and Date, use the Time zone list to select the time zone to be used on this system. - 5.
 Use the Time and date radio buttons to indicate how you want to set the date.
 Time is set and displayed using 24-hour notation.
-Make sure that the time and date are synchronized on all TRITON RiskVision appliances, and other machines hosting TRITON RiskVision components.

-To synchronize with an Internet Network Time Protocol (NTP) server (www.ntp.org.), select the Automatically synchronize option and enter the address of a primary NTP server.
+Make sure that the time and date are synchronized on all TRITON RiskVision appliances, and other machines hosting TRITON components. - To synchronize with an Internet Network Time Protocol (NTP) server (www.ntp.org.), select the Automatically synchronize option and enter the address of a primary NTP server.
 The secondary and tertiary fields are optional.